csu-ricro/ricro-dev-ops/ricro-api/README.md

 ## Common Errors

+### Ports already in use

-- Sometimes when the system is shutdown or the Docker service is terminated a error about the container being unable to connect to the ports because there is already something on running on them occurs.
+Sometimes when the system is shutdown or the Docker service is terminated a error about the container being unable to connect to the ports because there is already something on running on them occurs.
 This appears to be an issue with the service not cleaning up the ports on shutdown.
 The best way to solve this appears to be to restart the entire Docker service.